aimeos/upscheme/README.md

 - sqlanywhere
 - sqlsrv

 If you didn't use Doctrine DBAL before, your database configuration may have a different structure and/or use different values for the database type.
-Upscheme allows you to register a custom method that transforms your configration intovalid DBAL settings, e.g.:
+Upscheme allows you to register a custom method that transforms your configration into valid DBAL settings, e.g.:

 ```php
 \Aimeos\Upscheme\Up::macro( 'createConnection', function( array $cfg ) {